-Chris "CJ" Crawford has studied under Master O'Kelly since 2004 and currently holds the rank of 3rd degree Black Belt.
+Master Chris "CJ" Crawford has studied under Grandmaster O'Kelly since 2004 and currently holds the rank of 4th degree Black Belt.
 He is a certified instructor through the Pan American Taekwondo Federation and a certified coach with the Amateur Athletic Union.
-Mr. Crawford is the Program Director at the main school, the head instructor at the Brent Elementary School After School Enrichment Program and instructor at the Capitol Hill Day School/St. Peter's Interparish School ASP.
-Mr. Crawford also has experience in Hapkido, Aikido and Muay Thai.
+Mstr.
+Crawford is the Program Director at the main school, and the full time Taekwondo instructor for Basis Public Charter School in Washington, DC, where he also runs an extracurricular Taekwondo school.
+Mstr.
+Crawford also has experience in Hapkido, Aikido and Muay Thai.

-Nathan Hagood began his Taekwondo training under Master Jon O'Kelly at the age of 14 and currently holds a 3rd degree Black Belt.
-Nathan is an accomplished tournament competitor having won numerous trophies and medals for forms, point sparring and Olympic sparring at the Maryland AAU Championships in 2005, 2006, 2008 and 2009.
+Master Nathan Hagood began his Taekwondo training under Grandmaster Jon O'Kelly at the age of 14 and currently holds a 4th degree Black Belt.
+Mstr.
+Hagood is an accomplished tournament competitor having won numerous trophies and medals for forms, point sparring and Olympic sparring at the Maryland AAU Championships in 2005, 2006, 2008 and 2009.
 His hobbies are built around fitness, swimming, Taekwondo, weight liftting, cycling and cooking.
-He is currently enrolled at the Art Inst of Washington as a culinary major.
+He is graduate of the Art Inst of Washington as a culinary major.

-Lindsay Robinson has been studying martial arts under the direction of Master O'Kelly since 2003.
-He currently holds a 3rd degree black belt in Tae Kwon Do.
+Master Lindsay Robinson has been studying martial arts under the direction of Grandmaster O'Kelly since 2003.
+He currently holds a 4th degree black belt in Tae Kwon Do.
 He has coached and participated in Amateur Athletic Union competition.
 He has assisted with instructing kids at Tyler, St. Peter, Capitol Hill and Brent schools.
-He has instructed his own class at Beauvoir National Cathedral Elementary School.
-Mr. Robinson has worked in the Everybody Wins reading program and is a former President of the Norfolk State University Alumni Association Washington, DC Chapter.
+He is currently the head instuctor at the Beauvoir National Cathedral Elementary School Enrichment Program.
+Mstr.
+Robinson has worked in the Everybody Wins reading program and is a former President of the Norfolk State University Alumni Association Washington, DC Chapter.